sourcebots/docs/content/kit/pi/update-file.md

 {{% /notice %}}

 ## Logging
 The update process will create an `update.log` file on the USB drive.
 If any errors occur, they will be displayed there.
+If the update succeeds, the line _Upgrade complete, rebooting._ will be shown in the log.

 ## Failed update
-If the update file fails, you can try again.
+If the update fails, you can try again.
 If it fails multiple times, you may need to [flash your SD card](../sd-card).